GENERAL MISCELLANY

 BAL 11056; Cohen 2161; Howes K87; Sabin 37415.
 Publisher's brown cloth, covers framed in blind-stamped strapwork, spines with gilt-stamped title and blind-stamped decorations; cloth lightly dust-soiled, chipped at corners and spine extremities.
 Ex–social club library: 19th-century bookplates, call number on endpapers, rubber-stamp on title-pages.
 Vol. II: one leaf of contents with two short tears.
 Pages clean.
 (29413)

-For more MARYLAND'ia, click here.
+For MARYLAND'ia, click here.

 For WASHINGTON, D.C., click here.